rl-duan/runlinduan/content/publication/VRfromX/index.md

 VRFromX with 20 DUs from which 12 were novices in VR programming.
 Study results indicated positive user ratings for the system features with no significant differences across users with or without VR programming expertise.
 Based on the qualitative feedback, we also implemented two other use cases to demonstrate potential applications.
-We envision that the solution can facilitate the adoption of the immersive technology to create meaningful virtual environments.
+We envision that the solution can facilitate the adoption of the immersive technology to create meaningful virtual environments."

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.